 In Q2, 2017, the Company purchased securities issued by a rig company for approximately US\$5.5 million.
-At June 30, 2017, an unrealised loss of US\$0.2 million has been recognised in other comprehensive income.
+In Q3, 2017 the Company purchased additional securities issued by a rig company for approximately US\$21.4 million.
+At September 30, 2017, an accumulated unrealised loss of US\$0.2 million has been recognised in other comprehensive income.